Lionsberg/lionsberg-wiki/Lionsberg Participation Agreement (v0.1).md

 ## Conclusion

 It is a great honor to participate together in such a worthy cause.
-We understand that your [[Time, Energy, and Attention (TEA)]] is limited and valuable, and we are deeply grateful that you are choosing to spend the next 90 days with us.
+We understand that your Time, Energy, and Attention is limited and valuable, and we are deeply grateful that you are choosing to spend the next 90 days with us.

 By signing this Agreement, the undersigned (1) commits to become a Participant in the Lionsberg community, (2) acknowledges and accepts the rights and responsibilities outlined in this Agreement, (3) pledges to uphold the shared Intention, Principles and Values of the Lionsberg Approach, (4) commits to contribute to the collective well-being, growth, and development of the community, (5) commits to contribute to the collective well-being, growth, and development of society and the Living System that sustains it (6) determines to engage in a process of ongoing learning, collaboration, and personal and collective transformation, (7) understands that participation in the Lionsberg Community is a privilege and not a right, and that it may be terminated upon failure to uphold the Lionsberg Principles and Values, and (7) acknowledges the importance of open communication, mutual respect, and accountability within the Lionsberg Community (8) commits to engaging in the Community in a spirit of Truth, Love, and Reciprocity.

 Signed:
-Print [Member Name] Date: [Date]
+Print [Participant Name] Date: [Date]

 By signing this agreement, the Lionsberg Community welcomes you into participation and commits to (1) support your growth, development, and contributions within the community, (2) provide access to opportunities to explore the meaningful resources, relationships, opportunities, and collaborative projects that exist within the Community, (3) engage together in a process of ongoing learning, innovation, and collective evolution in service of the well-being, empowerment, and the flourishing of Community members, Life, and Society, and (4) cultivate a culture of reciprocity, collaboration, and mutual support that enables every participant to thrive, grow, and contribute to the fullest extent of their unique potential.

 Signed:
 Print [Lionsberg Community Representative Name] Date: [Date]

+To Sign the form, please use the [Lionsberg Participation Agreement Signature Form](https://forms.gle/zWKpbvfQv1f6xYfe6)